seanf316/PC-Haven/README.md

 `As a Developer I can implement message toasts so that the user/customer is alerted when they carry out and action or encounter and error.`

 Custom toasts were implemented throughout the site.
-This will provide feedback to the user when they carry out an action on the site.
-Below are are few toast references.
+This will provide feedback to the user when they act on the site.
+Below are few toast references.

 ![Toasts](/docs/readme_screenshots/toasts.webp)

 **AllAuth**

-The AllAuth pages have been styled inline with the site theme, included is Sign Up, Login, Logout and email/password related pages.
+The AllAuth pages have been styled in line with the site theme, included are Sign Up, Login, Logout, and email/password-related pages.

 ![All Auth 1](/docs/readme_screenshots/signup.webp)
 ![All Auth 2](/docs/readme_screenshots/login.webp)